 Put a Budget and a Plan in Place

 To ensure you don’t blow through your savings too quickly, it’s important to build a budget.
 This will help you stick to a set amount you decide in advance.
 It pays to create a budget that’s broken down into various types of payments.
 So, once you have your overall spending amount set, work out how much different aspects of the renovation will cost you.
 Make sure you factor in all expenses, including labor and materials.
+If you plan on doing difficult projects like a roof renovation, then make sure you hire a professional roofing contractor.

 Do your research to get accurate indications of each job involved, and if you end up with a total that is much higher than your preferred spending limit, think about what tasks are priorities and what can perhaps wait until a later date.
 Remember to add at least 10 percent of your budget as a reserve since renovations always come with surprise costs.
+If the job is small, you can consider DIY remodeling but make sure you have the experience and the tools before starting down that line.
+For example, replacing wood tiles will require some specific hand tools and repairing or adding to a wall will require you to have handy stud locators.
+Studs are the vertical frames that are positioned behind the walls.
+They run between the floor and ceiling; drywalls are then fixed to the edges of the studs, as explained by Greg Roberts of GeoSettr on his guide.

 After your budget is complete, sit down and do some planning for the whole project.
 Do this before you start spending money on new purchases or on knocking down walls or hiring contractors.
 A plan will help you determine the order tasks need to be completed in.
 By taking some time to do this, you will save yourself time as well as money, energy and stress as the work proceeds.